WHAT WE DO

 Since 1950, the Rainier Cemetery District has been working to keep the cemeteries in our communities looking as nice as they can but, thats not all.
 One thing that is equally important as making the cemeteries look nice; is making sure that the family members who come to visit or attend a graveside service are treated with respect and that every expectation is met.

 Great care is taken throughout the year to maintain the cemeteries.
 I have been asked many times " what do you do when you're not mowing?" so, here is the answer.

 Around the middle of March; the grass is well into its growing season and mowing begins.
 Each of the twelve cemeteries is mowed at least every other week but, a few are mowed each week when possible.
-It generally takes two people (myself and one temporary employee), seven to ten days to get through them all.
+It generally takes two people, seven to ten days to get through them all.

 There is quite a rush by the middle of May as Memorial Day approaches and everything has to be perfect.
 During the Memorial Day week there is no work done in the cemeteries as there are usually quite a number of visitors.
-This is the time to get caught up on all the emails and phone calls that were put off during the rush in the previous few weeks.
-Also by this time, the equipment is all ready for maintenance.
+By this time, the equipment is all ready for maintenance.

 The month of June is spent catching up on the mowing because, by now the grass is way ahead after a whole week without mowing.